colugomusic/scuff/README.md

 ### Scenario 2
 ![scuff02](https://github.com/user-attachments/assets/69a485d3-82d5-4762-9e86-f9d957715e92)

 This is the same effect rack except every device belongs to one big sandbox.
 If one plugin crashes then it brings the entire sandbox process down with it.
 The sandbox still logically exists, it's just in a crashed state.
 The client library has a function to restart the sandbox which will attempt to re-launch the sandbox process and recreate all the devices within it.
-This might benefit from some kind of auto-save system which periodically saves device state to be used when restoring them after a crash (haven't thought about that properly yet.)
+There is an invisible auto-save system which periodically saves dirty device states to be used when restoring them after a crash.

 ### Scenario 3
 ![scuff04](https://github.com/user-attachments/assets/97d7a7b7-fcc0-4fde-a1b0-a1f7088b2e96)

 Here devices 1 and 2 belong to the same sandbox process.
 An audio connection between two devices inside the same sandbox is treated differently than a connection which goes between two different sandboxes.
-When the device graph changes we calculate the correct order of processing for each device in each sandbox so when the red sandbox is processed it will process the entire signal chain (device 1, then device 2), so only one buffer of latency is introduced for the first 2 devices.
+When the device graph changes we calculate the correct order of processing for each device in each sandbox so when the red sandbox is processed it will process the entire signal chain (device 1, then device 2), so only one buffer of latency is introduced in this chain.

 ### Scenario 4
 ![scuff03](https://github.com/user-attachments/assets/33a527dc-3d04-4ca9-838c-0b751b54c935)